Andrzej Krakowski: Career

 Krakowski is a published cartoonist, whose work appeared in Business of Film, Foreign Confidential and Reunion '68.
-A retrospective exhibition, consisting of 366 drawings took place during the Festival of 4 Cultures in 2016.
+A retrospective exhibition of 366 drawings took place during the Festival of 4 Cultures in 2016.
 A bi-lingual album Hole in the Whole/Dziura w calym was published in 2017.

 Krakowski is one of the founders of the highly regarded (5 student Oscars within its first 8 years) SUNY-Purchase film program.
-He is currently a tenured professor and the former Chair of Media & Communication Arts Department at the City College of New York, where he teaches film directing, screenwriting, production, and critical studies.
+He is currently a tenured professor and the former Chair of the Media & Communication Arts Department at the City College of New York, where he teaches film directing, screenwriting, production, and critical studies.